 Blazing Branding Interview: How This Author Uses Amazon to Sell Thousands of Books, Generate Leads and Sales for Her Biz

-Welcome friends, peeps and readers of the YourChicGeek blog to the first of may interview series that I am starting called the Blazing Branding Series.
+Welcome friends, peeps and readers of the YourChicGeek blog to the first interview of my Blazing Branding Series!

 In this series it is my goal interview folks that I admire that have had a direct or indirect impact on my biz.
 First up is Mrs. Tammi Metzler of the WriteAssociate.com